pygame/pygame/docs/reST/ref/display.rst

 .. function:: set_gamma_ramp

-   | :sl:`change the hardware gamma ramps with a custom lookup`
+   | :sl:`Change the hardware gamma ramps with a custom lookup`
    | :sg:`set_gamma_ramp(red, green, blue) -> bool`

    Set the red, green, and blue gamma ramps with an explicit lookup table.
 Each